Kawa provides various ways to define, create, and access Java objects. Here are the currently supported features.

 Java method name, it is mapped to something reasonable.

-For example foo-bar?
+For example foo-bar? is mapped to isFooBar.)

 The types of the method arguments can be specified in the

-.
+formal-arguments.
 The return type can be specified by

-or is otherwise the type of the body
+or is otherwise the type of the body.

-cannot contain optional, rest,
+Currently, the formal-arguments cannot contain optional, rest,

 or keyword parameters.
 (The plan is to allow optional parameters,